Top Artists – Curtis Counce

 Yes, they had the temerity to charge money for their crappy, pointless reissues.
 The key takeaway here is that any label that would release records that sound as bad as these cannot be trusted to do anything right.

-Having played many of their remastered releases, we are still waiting for the record on AP that is not either a disaster or, at the very least, clearly worse sounding than many other pressings which are widely available.
+Having played many of their remastered releases, we are still waiting for the record on the AP lable that is not either a disaster or, at the very least, not clearly worse sounding than other pressings which are widely available.

 And I will never tire of pointing out how bad the two albums linked below are, so bad that I wrote many hundreds of words about their astonishing awfulness.